 Picture it: a gaping mouth and tongue on a t-shirt.
 While it may sound off-putting, the Rolling Stones began using that exact image as their logo in the 1970s.
+Those logo t-shirts were a hit!

-And today it’s considered the most iconic t-shirt of all time.
+Today it’s considered the most iconic t-shirt of all time.
 But it’s not the only iconic t-shirt, that after decades is still recognizable and worn by several generations of fans.

 Logo t-shirts, when done correctly, have the opportunity to make a lasting impression.
 If you’re looking to make a lasting impression, keep reading.